open-ephys/autoimpedance/README.rst

 What's been done so far
 -----------------------------------
 - board layout with 64-channel multiplexing capabilities, with the ability to toggle between impedance testing (Analog Devices AD5933) and an adjustable current source (LM234).
-- assemble prototype board and verify that multiplexing is working
+- assemble prototype board and verify that multiplexing is working (multiplexing.pde_)
-- write code for I2C communication with AD5933 and AD5245 programmable potentiometer
+- write code for I2C communication with AD5933 and AD5245 programmable potentiometer (autoimpedance.pde_)

 TODO List (short term)
 -------------------------------